readmeio/metrics-sdks/docs/aws-webhook.md

 ## Configuring in ReadMe & Testing

-Under **Configuration** ➡️ **Personalized Docs** in your project dashboard, you will be able to test the Personalized Docs Webhook you just created and save it to your project.
+Under **Configuration** ➡️ **Personalized Docs** in your project dashboard, you will be able to test your Personalized Docs Webhook and save it to your project.
 Once everything is working, ReadMe will make the request to this endpoint every time a user logs into your ReadMe docs.

 For customers on our Enterprise plan, you can configure your Personalized Docs Webhook in the Enterprise dashboard in the **End Users** section.